wallarm/product-documentation/docs/2.18/about-wallarm-waf/deployment-best-practices.md

 * Notify that a new user was added to your company account in Wallarm Console

     [See the configured trigger example →](../user-guides/triggers/trigger-examples.md#slack-and-email-notification-if-new-user-is-added-to-the-account)
-* Mark the requests as the brute-force or dirbust attack and block the IP addresses the requests were originated from
+* Mark the requests as the brute-force or forced browsing attack and block the IP addresses the requests were originated from

     [Instructions on configuring brute force protection →](../admin-en/configuration-guides/protecting-against-bruteforce.md)
 * Notify that new IP addresses were blocked